TinoMuzambi/30SecondsBoard/README.md

 # 30 Seconds Board

-A board and implementation for a 30 Seconds game.
+A board for a 30 Seconds game.